Vargol/8GB_M1_Diffusers_Scripts/controlnet/README.md

 Takes an image, extracts a pose image from it and then uses controlnet to generate a image from a prompt.
 ![A ballerina in a pose](ballerina.png)![A robot in the same pose](robot.png)

-The script requires transformers, mathplotlib and controlnet_aux to be installed in your python environment
+The script requires transformers, matplotlib and controlnet_aux to be installed in your python environment

-`pip install transformers mathplotlib controlnet_aux`
+`pip install transformers matplotlib controlnet_aux`